Admissions Open

 Table of Contents

 BBA in Business Analytics is a 3-year undergraduate course that combines business management with data analysis.
-It teaches students how to use tools like Excel, SQL, Python, and Tableau to analyze data and make smart business decisions.
+It teaches students how to use tools like Excel, SQL, Python, and Tableau to analyse data and make smart business decisions.

 What is BBA in Business Analytics?